SESARLab/mfh-dl-performace-testing/thesis.md

 YARN resources are called *containers*, a logical set of resources (for example, 2 GB of RAM, 1 CPU) bound to a specific node of the cluster and reserved for executing a MapReduce job.
 A ResourceManager accepts jobs submissions from the clients and asks the NodeManager to allocate the required resources for their execution.
 NodeManager processes, one per each Hadoop node, are responsible for container lifecycle: they launch the container, monitor its execution and its resources usage (in terms of CPU, memory, disk, network), and reports the information to the ResourceManager.
 The ResourceManager, collecting information from all NodeManagers, can assemble the global status of the cluster and schedule job execution.

-It's worth mentioning another component of the YARN architecture: the *TimelineServer* (previously known as the Application History Server), a process that runs on a dedicated node of the cluster.
+It is worth mentioning another component of the YARN architecture: the *TimelineServer* (previously known as the Application History Server), which runs on a dedicated node of the cluster.
 The TimelineServer collects the historical states for each completed MapReduce job and provides various YARN related metrics  accessible via REST APIs, including:

 - The number of Map and Reduce tasks employed for a specific job